nikeshad254/chai-react-projects/README.md

 ## 4: themeToggler
   a app that shows github profile and toggles theme of site made using shadcn-ui, tailwind, typescript, context api, github api

+## 5: localTodo
+  a app that allows user to place todo, read todo list, delete and update those too, and doesnt remove at reload made using context-api, localstorage, tailwind, typescript